AlistairCurd/PERPL-Python3/README.md

 ## DEVELOPED WITH:
-This was developed using Python 3.7.3 and Anaconda, Inc. on a Centos 7 and a Windows 10 system.
+The latest version was developed using Python 3.11.4 and Anaconda, Inc. on a Windows 10 system.
 The software was exectuted a limited number of times on an Apple Mac.

 ## QUICK START: